 So what is a “radical” faerie?
-Well, its more than a single person, it’s a nearly 30-year-old movement (consisting mostly of gay men) that seeks to reject hetero-assimilation and redefine gay identity by getting to the root (the “radical” in Radical Faerie) of queer spirituality.
+Well, it’s more than a single person, it’s a 43-year-old movement (consisting mostly of gay men) that seeks to reject hetero-assimilation and redefine gay identity by getting to the root (the “radical” in Radical Faerie) of queer spirituality.

 In many ways, the Faeries are a modern gay take on the old “Bohemian” countercultures that have manifested themselves in various forms – such as beatniks and hippies – over the years.
 Like these bohemians, Radical Faeries eschew the materialistic consumerism and patriarchal aspects of modern gay life and seek to restore healthier alternatives, such as constructs and rituals that celebrate nature and Mother Earth.
 Environmental sustainability and spiritual healing are prime directives.

 Upon returning to Salt Lake City I immediately shared my adventures with friends.
 While some thought, “Oh brother, here’s another Ben Williams looney tunes escapade,” I could tell that some of the faerie dust was sticking.
 I sent out a Sufi call to the universe saying an organizational meeting of the Radical Faeries would commence under the July 20th full moon.
-Three souls showed for the gathering, Connell “Rocky” O’Donavan, Michael Pipkim and me, of course.
+Three souls showed for the gathering — Connell “Rocky” O’Donovan, Michael Pipkim, and me, of course.

-Over the next four years the Sacred Faeries grew to nearly fifty men and women who had their medicine cards read, found their animal guide totem, and took a new Faeire name.
+Over the next four years, the Sacred Faeries grew to nearly fifty men and women who had their medicine cards read, found their animal guide totem, and took a new Faerie name.
 Mine was Gayflower Fearnought Butt Love.
-Others were Hummingbird, Gillian, Skybear, Fuku, Asparagus, Homo Erectus, Apple Star, Puck, Ariel, Little Bull, Sky Rat, Spirit Dancer, Ursis Heribulis, Starry One, Jasper Nightshade and so many more.
-Eventually we published a ‘zine chronicling our antics called the Salt and Sage which we shared with other Faerie Groups across the country.
+Others were Hummingbird, Gillian, Skybear, Fuku, Asparagus, Homo Erectus, Apple Star, Puck, Ariel, Little Bull, Sky Rat, Spirit Dancer, Ursus Heribulis, Starry One, Jasper Nightshade and so many more.
+Eventually, we published a ‘zine chronicling our antics called the Salt and Sage which we shared with other Faerie Groups across the country.
 We met under the full moons to perform magick and feasted at Sabbots to honor the seasonal cycles of nature.
-We danced sky-clad (buck naked) under moons we called by their traditional forgotten names such as the Honey Moon, the Dragon Fire Moon and the Blue Moon, the name for two full moons in the same month and a time which is sacred to Faeries.
+We danced sky-clad (buck naked) under moons we called by their traditional forgotten names such as the Honey Moon, the Dragon Fire Moon, and the Blue Moon, the name for two full moons in the same month and a time which is sacred to Faeries.

 Our five Sacred Faerie tenants were: